Woutitit/woutitit.github.io/index.md

 9. [Articles](#articles)

 ## How to use this site
 During song making, the most useful articles are under the **"Quick reference"** header.
 For song analysis or more specific examples, all the resources are under **"Analysis"**.
-The other articles are more in depth explanations usually so they are more for learning purposes.
+For learning you should first consult general tips.
+If nothing found, go to the more specific headers under it.
+If still nothing, consult the "What-is" or "How-to" articles.

 ## Planning
 - [Personal improvement plan](personal-improvement-plan.md)